Fantasy Tribes Rules

 [1.6 - Tribe Swapping]

-Tribe Swapping allows coaches to swap MVPs and Draft Picks on their tribe for MVPs and Draft Picks on other tribes, offering strategic flexibility.
+Tribe Swapping allows coaches to trade away MVPs and Draft Picks on their tribe for MVPs and Draft Picks on other tribes, offering strategic flexibility.
 All tribe swaps must adhere to the following rules:

 - A coach may not have more than three MVPs on their tribe at any time.